ThilinaRajapakse/simpletransformers/README.md

 ### QuestionAnsweringModel

 `class simpletransformers.question_answering.QuestionAnsweringModel (model_type, model_name, args=None, use_cuda=True)`
-This class  is used for Text Classification tasks.
+This class  is used for Question Answering tasks.

 `Class attributes`
 * `tokenizer`: The tokenizer to be used.